ekimluo/ekimluo.github.io/_pages/projects.md

 ---
 layout: page
-title: 💿Projects
+title: Projects
 permalink: /projects/
-description: Check out some of the projects I've been working on!
+description: 💿Check out some of the projects I've been working on!
 They may or may not be published.
 nav: true
 nav_order: 2
 display_categories: [PhD, Side Projects]